lowcodeunit/public-web-docs/docs/tutorials/deploying-docusaurus-on-low-code-unit.md

 - A Micro-USB cable to connect the ESP32 to your computer
 - [SparkFun Environmental Combo Breakout - CCS811/BME280](https://www.sparkfun.com/products/14348) (Again, you may choose to use a more generic version of this sensor, but it won't use the Qwiic system)
 - [Arduino IDE](https://www.arduino.cc/en/software) installed on your computer
-- A [Fathym IoT Ensemble](https://www.iot-ensemble.com/dashboard) account (we’re using the free, shared version)
+- A [Fathym Low Code Unit](https://www.lowcodeunit.com/dashboard) account (we’re using the free, shared version)

 ## Part 1 - Hook Up Your Hardware
 First, we need to attach the sensor to your board.
 Take the qwiic cable, and plug it into the ESP32 "Qwiic" port.
 Take the other end of the cable, and plug it into either of the two "Qwiic" ports on the Environmental Sensor.
 Your hardware is ready to go! <br></br>